platomav/BIOSUtilities/README.md

 #### **Prerequisites**

-To run the utility, you must have the following 3rd party tool at PATH:
+To run the utility, you must have the following 3rd party tool at PATH or "external":

-* [TianoCompress](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/C/TianoCompress/) (i.e. [TianoCompress.exe for Windows](https://github.com/tianocore/edk2-BaseTools-win32/) or TianoCompress for Linux)
+* [TianoCompress](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/C/TianoCompress/) (i.e. [TianoCompress.exe for Windows](https://github.com/tianocore/edk2-BaseTools-win32/) or TianoCompress for Linux/macOS)

 ### **Insyde iFlash/iFdPacker Extractor**